shashwatg1/Bash-Scripting/README.md

 ##3.
 Input - Different ways to supply data and directions to your Bash script.

+Ask the User for Input:
+> read var1 (reads from command line) # -p allows you to specify a prompt and -s makes the input silent. > ?> read a b c # allows for multiple inputs (3 here)

+Read will take your input and split it on whitespace.
+The first item will then be assigned to the first variable name, the second item to the second variable name and so on.
+If there are less items than variable names then the remaining variable names will be set to blank or null.

 ###Summary
+* read, STDIN, Command Line args are the three ways for user input.
+* read, read -p, read -s and their difference
+* Splitting happens accross the whitespace in the input

 ##4.
 Arithmetic - Perform various arithmetic operations in your Bash script.

+For any kind of arithematic expression, we could use it in the following way:
+> let <arithmetic expression> # The first part is generally always a variable which the result is saved into however.

+If we don't put quotes around the expression then it must be written with no spaces.

+> expr item1 operator item2 # formatting is very important here

+Same as let but doesnt save result in any variable.
+Spaces are important for evaluation.
+Quotes and lack of spaces are strings. * and a few more characters must have a '\' escape added.

+> $(( expression )) # For fomatting flexibility

+we don't need to escape the * sign. ++ or += operations dont have $ in the front.

+> ${#variable} # gives the length of the variable.
+Example 4953 prints 4

 ###Summary
+* let expression usage
+* expr usage
+* double parenthesis usage

 ##5.
 If Statements - How to make decisions within your Bash script.

+> if [ <some test> ]
+> then
+> 	<commands>
+> fi

+The square brackets ( [ ] ) in the if statement above are actually a reference to the command test.

+* !
+EXPRESSION 				The EXPRESSION is false.
+* -n STRING 				The length of STRING is greater than zero.
+* -z STRING 				The lengh of STRING is zero (ie it is empty).
+* STRING1 = STRING2 		STRING1 is equal to STRING2
+* STRING1 != STRING2 		STRING1 is not equal to STRING2
+* INTEGER1 -eq INTEGER2 	INTEGER1 is numerically equal to INTEGER2
+* INTEGER1 -gt INTEGER2 	INTEGER1 is numerically greater than INTEGER2
+* INTEGER1 -lt INTEGER2 	INTEGER1 is numerically less than INTEGER2
+* -d FILE 					FILE exists and is a directory.
+* -e FILE 					FILE exists.
+* -r FILE 					FILE exists and the read permission is granted.
+* -s FILE 					FILE exists and it's size is greater than zero (ie. it is not empty).
+* -w FILE 					FILE exists and the write permission is granted.
+* -x FILE 					FILE exists and the execute permission is granted

+= is slightly different to -eq. [ 001 = 1 ] will return false as = does a string comparison (ie. character for character the same) whereas -eq does a numerical comparison meaning [ 001 -eq 1 ] will return true. <br>
+FILE actually means a path.
+May be absolute or relative.
+May refer to a file or a directory.

+ $? holds the exit status of the previously run command (in this case test).
+0 means TRUE (or success).
+1 = FALSE (or failure).

+> if [ <some test> ]
+> then
+>	<commands>
+> else
+> 	<other commands>
+> fi

+> if [ <some test> ]
+> then
+>	<commands>
+> elif [ <some test> ]
+> then
+> 	<different commands>
+> else
+> 	<other commands>
+> fi

+Boolean operators:
+* and - &&
+* or - ||

+> case <variable> in
+> <pattern 1>)
+> 	<commands>
+> 	;;
+> <pattern 2>)
+> 	<other commands>
+> 	;;
+> esac

 ###Summary
+* If, Elif, Else use and functioning
+* switch case use and functioning
+* *) represents the 'default' of switch case

 ##6.
 Loops - A variety of ways to perform repetitive tasks.

+While an expression is true, keep executing these lines of code.
+> while [ <some test> ]
+> do
+>	<commands>
+> done

+Until the test becomes true, it will execute the commands within it.
+> until [ <some test> ]
+> do
+>	<commands>
+> done

+For each of the items in a given list, perform the given set of commands.
+> for var in <list>
+> do
+>	<commands>
+> done

 ###Summary